Central Arizona DX Association

 If you have a modest station, figure out how to make the most of it.
 Each 2 dB improvement in your signal (yes, you can get this even with a modest setup, at least a couple of times) will net you more stations with the same skill.

-Get on digital modes like RTTY, PSK, and JT-65 (many DXers don’t use digital modes, so the pile-ups are often less intimidating or non-existent).
+Get on digital modes like FT8, RTTY and PSK (many DXers don’t and the pile-ups are often more manageable or non-existent).

 Confirmations have long been done with specialized postcards called QSL cards.
-"QSL" itself comes from CW and means “confirmed”.
+The term “QSL” comes from a set of CW Q-signal abbreviations and means “confirmed”.
 So, a QSL card is a “confirmation card”.
-Usually, if you send a QSL card to them, they will then send one back to you.
-It is their confirmation card that you can submit for an award.
-There’s much more, including computerized QSLing, but you can learn about that later.
+Usually, if you send a QSL card to a DX station with a self-addressed return envelope and money for postage, they will then send one back to you.
+It is their confirmation card that you can turn in for an award.
+There’s much more detail to learn about effective QSLing, including computerized QSLing, but you can learn about that later.

 Contact the CADXA (see elsewhere on this website) or just come to one of our meetings.
 We can get you going into a world of fun where you can, yourself, reach out and touch someone half a world away.